 - Custom Primary Key: If selected, the field or fields you define will be used as the view’s Primary Keys.
 To add additional fields, click the Add button.

-Define the View’s Replication Method
+Step 4: Define the view's Replication Method